Apple Open Collaboration Environment: Objective

 The project started by looking at existing mail systems and trying to find common concepts and problems.
 The team also found problems with existing email systems.
 They tended to support plain text mail only, and rarely supported non-English characters.
 Support for mobile users was poor, often relying on third party workarounds that were of dubious reliability.
 And they were all based on a dedicated email server that was typically complex to set up, and often excessive for small installations with only a few people in an office.

 None of the existing products could give the user what they really wanted: a single universal mailbox and a single universal address book.
-In this pre-Internet era, savvy users often had mailboxes on their corporate network, online services such as CompuServe or AppleLink, and perhaps also a number of bulletin board systems (BBSs).
+In this pre-World Wide Web era, savvy users often had mailboxes on their corporate network, online services such as CompuServe or AppleLink, and perhaps also a number of bulletin board systems (BBSs).
 Each email system used its own standards for collecting and storing information, which required users to run multiple clients to access the different services.
 Although a single-mailbox system could be constructed by administrators with the use of email gateways, these tended to be expensive and technically challenging to maintain.